Ivan Božić (footballer, born 1997)

-Ivan Božić (born 8 June 1997) is a Croatian footballer who plays as a forward for Šibenik.
+Ivan Božić (born 8 June 1997) is a Croatian footballer who plays as a forward for Slaven Belupo.

 Club career

 Božić made his professional debut in the Croatian First Football League for GNK Dinamo Zagreb on 6 May 2016 in a game against NK Slaven Belupo.

 He joined NK Rudeš on 22 January 2019.

+In the summer of 2025, Božić joined Slaven Belupo.
+However, after only five games played, having scored one goal, he had injured his right ankle, which required an operation, keeping him off the pitch for most of the season.